dimitri-nicolo/calico/reference/cnx/rbac-elasticsearch.md

 ---
 title: Configuring Calico Enterprise RBAC for Elasticsearch
+description: Use RBAC to control access to Elasticsearch indices.
 ---

 The {{site.prodname}} allows administrators the ability to manage access to Elasticsearch indices from the UI.